St Mary's Christian Brothers' Grammar School, Belfast: Facilities

 The school is located on a large site on the lower slopes of the Black Mountain.
-Besides various teaching classrooms it also has computer suites, a technology suite; art studios, music suite, science laboratories, as well as a large lecture theatre, an assembly hall and canteen.
-For sports, there are fifteen acres of playing field, including a 3G pitch, and an athletics track.
+In addition to classrooms, it houses computer suites, a technology suite, art studios, a music suite, science laboratories, a large lecture theatre, an assembly hall, and a canteen.
+The school's outdoor sports facilities include fifteen acres of playing field, a 3G pitch, and an athletics track.
 Indoors, there is a gymnasium and a swimming pool.